arjvn/FoundationPose/README.md

 1. First the models need to be converted to the ONNX format
 2. The ONNX models need to be carefully quantized - noting the different quantization methods and levels of granularity
 3. Finally and the most time consuming - the inference script needs to be modifies to allow for use of the ONNX runtime as quantized ONNX models can not directly be used by torch.load().

+Task 1 has been completed and the script can be found in  ```quantization/onnx_quantization/create_refinenet_onnx.py```.
+Work on task 2 and 3 is on going and scripts can be found in the same folder ```quantization/onnx_quantization```.
+Note that testing is still being carried out on these.

 ### Testing ONNX Given Torch Quantization Results